paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-983-accountability-and-responsibility.md

 The words “Secretary of the Air Force” are substituted for “Secretary of War” because of sections 205(a) and 207(a) and (f) of the Act of July 26, 1947 (ch.
 343, 61 Stat.
 501, 502), and sections 1 and 53 of the Act of August 10, 1956 (ch.
 1041, 70A Stat.
 157, 488, 676).
 For comparable provisions that apply to the Army, see the revision note for 10:4841.

+#### Amendments
+2021—Pub.
+L. 116–283 inserted “or Space Force” after “official of Air Force”.

 <a id="section-9842"></a>
 ## § 9842.
 Settlement of accounts of line officers

-The Comptroller General shall settle the account of a line officer of the Air Force for pay due the officer even if the officer cannot account for property entrusted to the officer or cannot make a monthly report or return, when the Comptroller General is satisfied that the inability to account for property or make a report or return was the result of the officer having been a prisoner, or of an accident or casualty of war.
+The Comptroller General shall settle the account of a line officer of the Air Force or the Space Force for pay due the officer even if the officer cannot account for property entrusted to the officer or cannot make a monthly report or return, when the Comptroller General is satisfied that the inability to account for property or make a report or return was the result of the officer having been a prisoner, or of an accident or casualty of war.

 ### Statutory Notes